OstTanako/taszite-ost/README.md

 - GDScript (Godot's Language)
 - BDScript (Bot Designer for Discord)

-😄|If you want know What favorite characters do I like:
-Godzilla, PAC-MAN and others

 ⚠️| please do not piss me off

 ![Ost's GitHub stats](https://github-readme-stats.vercel.app/api?username=NekoOst&show_icons=true&theme=tokyonight)